kaizenapps/DroneSentinel/README.md

 ## 📱 Compatible Devices

 The system works on any device with:
-- A modern web browser
+- A modern web browser (Firefox recommended for best audio visualization)
 - Microphone access
 - Internet connection

 Tested platforms:
-- 💻 Desktop (Chrome, Firefox, Safari)
+- 💻 Desktop (Firefox recommended, Chrome has limited visualization support)
 - 📱 Mobile devices
 - 🎯 Edge devices with microphone capabilities

+> **Note**: For optimal audio visualization, we recommend using Firefox.
+You can download it [here](https://www.mozilla.org/firefox/new/).
+Chrome users may experience limited functionality with the spectrogram visualization.

 ## 🛠️ Installation